Glossary hero image

 Conclusion

 Maintaining digestive health is crucial for overall well-being.
-A diet rich in fibre, probiotics, and hydration, along with stress management, can help support a healthy gut and improve digestion.
-Prioritise gut-friendly foods like yoghurt, whole grains, and leafy greens for optimal digestive function.
+A diet rich in fiber, probiotics, and hydration, along with stress management, can help support a healthy gut and improve digestion.
+Prioritise gut-friendly foods like yogurt, whole grains, and leafy greens for optimal digestive function.

 Related Terms